Google presents DreamBooth, a technique to synthesize a subject (defined by 3-5 images) in new contexts defined by text input.

 Another interesting technique in this zero-shot context is the Hypothetical Document Embeddings (HyDE) technique as published on 20 Dec 2022 on arXiv.
 From the abstract of the paper: “HyDE first zero-shot instructs an instruction-following language model (e.g. InstructGPT) to generate a hypothetical document.
 The document captures relevance patterns but is unreal and may contain false details.
 Then, an unsupervised contrastively learned encoder~(e.g. Contriever) encodes the document into an embedding vector.
 This vector identifies a neighborhood in the corpus embedding space, where similar real documents are retrieved based on vector similarity.
 This second step ground the generated document to the actual corpus, with the encoder’s dense bottleneck filtering out the incorrect details“.

 Yet another interesting technique in this context is the Toolformer as published on 09 Feb 2023 on arXiv.
 From the abstract of the paper: “We introduce Toolformer, a model trained to decide which APIs to call, when to call them, what arguments to pass, and how to best incorporate the results into future token prediction.
 This is done in a self-supervised way, requiring nothing more than a handful of demonstrations for each API.
 We incorporate a range of tools, including a calculator, a Q&A system, two different search engines, a translation system, and a calendar.
-Toolformer achieves substantially improved zero-shot performance across a variety of downstream tasks
+Toolformer achieves substantially improved zero-shot performance across a variety of downstream tasks“

+Nobel Prize for physics in 2022 goes to Alain Aspect, John F. Clauser, and Anton Zeilinger for their experiments with entangled photons which proved what Einstein once described as “spooky action at a distance”.
+Anton Zeilinger got his price for his quantum teleportation experiments that you can verify nowadays on a quantum computer over the cloud.
 By the way, the spooky action at a distance for entangled photons (i.e. the fact that measuring the polarization of one photon of an entangled pair immediately determines the polarization state of the second photon, no matter of how far the photons are apart, so that there is no possibility that the measurement result can be transferred from the first to the second photon with speed of light) finds a simple explanation in Hugh Everett’s many-worlds interpretation of quantum mechanics that was proposed in 1957, two years after Einstein’s death.
 Following to this interpretation, with the act of measurement the observer finds himself in a world (of the many worlds) that is consistent with the measurement of the first photon.
 Thus this observer, who is also a macroscopic quantum object, can only measure this consistent value for the second photon.